angulardart/site-angulardart/src/angular/tutorial/toh-pt2.md

 * The Tour of Heroes app displays a list of selectable heroes.
 * You added the ability to select a hero and show the hero's details.
-* You learned how to use the built-in directives `ngIf` and `ngFor` in a component's template.
+* You learned how to use the core directives `ngIf` and `ngFor` in a component's template.
+* You defined styles in a CSS file and made used them to style the app.

 Your app should look like this <live-example></live-example>.